Sodivine1500/-Advanced-Network-Utility-with-a-Graphical-User-Interface-GUI-/README.md

 Issue: When first trying to run the script, it wouldn't start sniffing or throw an obvious error.
 This was due to the requirement for Scapy to have root (administrator) privileges to access raw network packets.

-Solution: We correctly instructed you to prefix the Python command with sudo (e.g., sudo python3 ...).
+Solution: I correctly instructed you to prefix the Python command with sudo (e.g., sudo python3 ...).
 This elevates the script's permissions, allowing it to perform low-level network operations.
 You would then be prompted for your Mac's password.

 Problem: Identifying the Correct Network Interface

 Issue: The ifconfig command can output many network interfaces (lo0, en0, en1, utun0, awdl0, etc.), and it's not immediately obvious which one is connected to the internet.

-Solution: We guided you to look for key indicators in the ifconfig output:
+Solution: I guided you to look for key indicators in the ifconfig output:

 status: active